carolineweiss/01_Variables_and_Datatypes/05_Intro_to_Objects_Strings/tutorial/README.md

 In this tutorial, you'll practice creating strings and calling methods on the `String` class.
 By the end of this tutorial, you'll have written code that:

-- Uses the `new` operator to create objects of the String class.
+- Uses the `new` operator to create objects of the `String` class.
-- Calls some common String methods to interrogate and manipulate strings.
+- Calls some common string methods to interrogate and manipulate strings.
 - Properly compares two string values.

 ## Getting started